himmelblau-idm/site/mkdocs/docs/introduction.md

 If the packages from the original URL are used, these entries are also generated automatically.

 The only thing missing is the domain at which users should log in on the client.
-To do this, the configuration of Himmelblau is adjusted in the fileethimmelblahimmelblau.conf.
+To do this, the configuration of Himmelblau is adjusted in the file /etc/himmelblau/himmelblau.conf.
 Listing 4 shows the change in the file:

 ```
 ------- Listing 4 --------
-domains=example.onmicrosoft.com
+domain=example.onmicrosoft.com
 ---------------------------
 ```

-NOTE: The Name for this option is *domains* not *domain* but there is an alias so both, *domains* or *domain*, will work.

 Only the name of your own domain is required.
 All other settings can be adopted for the time being.